babasaraki/iandow.github.io/_posts/2017-05-01-Apache_Drill.md

 * Drill enables you to perform queries without predefining schemas
 * Drill enables you to JOIN data in different formats from multiple datastores.

-## Using the RDBMS Storage Plugin to access MySQL
+## Connecting Drill to MySQL

 Drill is designed to work with any relational datastore that provides a JDBC driver.
-Drill is actively tested with Postgres, MySQL, Oracle, MSSQL and Apache Derby.
 To setup a JDBC connector follow these three steps:

 1. Install Drill, if you do not already have it installed.
 2. Copy your database's JDBC driver into the jars/3rdparty directory.
 (You'll need to do this on every node.)